 So much squash requires many squash recipes.
 Although we love baked pumpkin fritters, stuffed zucchini and baked vegetable dishes which incorporate this bounty, one of our favourite recipes are these zucchini fritters.
-Small, fried and made of not much more than zucchini, fresh herbs and feta these fritters are as addictive as they are easy.
+Small, fried or baked and made of not much more than zucchini, fresh herbs and feta, these fritters are as addictive as they are easy.

 This recipe asks that you first fry and then bake your fritters.
 The first step provides a nice crispy exterior, and finishing them off in the oven keeps them from getting greasy.
 If you prefer, you could cook them entirely in the oven (if you do, increase the cooking time by about 5 – 10 minutes) but life is short, so we think you should fry a little.

 What is the best way to serve these fritters?

 Mia Kouppa: Zucchini fritters

 - 3 cups (400 grams) shredded zucchini, unpeeled